SheinaG/PECG/README.md

 wfdb

-All the python requirements exept wfdb are installed when the toolbox is installed.
+All the python requirements except wfdb are installed when the toolbox is installed.
 To install wfbd run: pip install wfdb
 ### System Requirements:

-To run the wavdet fiucial-points detector matlab runtime (MCR) 2021a is requierd. https://www.mathworks.com/products/compiler/matlab-runtime.html
+To run the wavdet fiducial-points detector matlab runtime (MCR) 2021a is required. https://www.mathworks.com/products/compiler/matlab-runtime.html

-To run the epltd peak detector additional wfdb toolbox is requierd. https://archive.physionet.org/physiotools/wfdb-linux-quick-start.shtml
+To run the epltd peak detector additional wfdb toolbox is required. https://archive.physionet.org/physiotools/wfdb-linux-quick-start.shtml

-## Instractions for installation:
+## Installation instructions:

 1. Install the "pecg" package using pip by running the command line: "pip install pecg".